 The seeds of the sugar apple are poisonous, as are the leaves and bark.
-In fact, powdered seeds or dried fruit has been used as a fish poison and insecticide in India.
+In fact, powdered seeds or dried fruit have been used as a fish poison and insecticide in India.
 A seed paste has also been used pasted on the scalp to rid people of lice.
 The oil derived from the seeds has also been used as a pesticide.
-Conversely, the oil from sugar apple’s leaves has a history of use in perfumes.
+Conversely, the oil from sugar apple leaves has a history of use in perfumes.

 In India, the crushed leaves are snorted to treat hysteria and fainting spells and topically applied to wounds.
-A leaf decoction is used throughout tropical America to treat a multitude of symptoms, as too is the fruit.
+A leaf decoction is used throughout tropical America to treat a multitude of symptoms, as is the fruit.

 Can You Grow Sugar Apple Trees?

-Sugar apples need a tropical to near tropical climate (73-94 degrees F. or 22-34 C.) and are unsuited to most areas of the United States with the exception of some areas of Florida, although they are cold tolerant to 27 degrees F. (-2 C.).
+Sugar apples need a tropical to near-tropical climate (73-94 degrees F. or 22-34 C.) and are unsuited to most areas of the United States with the exception of some areas of Florida, although they are cold tolerant to 27 degrees F. (-2 C.).
 They thrive in dry areas except during pollination where high atmospheric humidity seems to be an important factor.

 So can you grow a sugar apple tree?
 If you are within that climactic range, then yes.
 Also, sugar apple trees do well in containers in greenhouses.
 The trees do well in a variety of soils, provided they have good drainage.